NVIDIA/aistore/docs/_posts/2022-07-20-python-sdk.md

 client.bucket(FROM_BUCKET, provider="gcp").evict()
 ```

 Eviction of a cloud storage bucket destroys any instance of the cloud storage bucket (and its objects) from the AIStore cluster metadata.
-Eviction does **not** delete or affect the actual cloud storage bucket (in AWS S3, GCP, or Azure).
+Eviction does **not** delete or affect the actual cloud storage bucket (in AWS S3, GCP, Azure, or OCI).

 ## PyTorch